Go SDK

 - Check out the latest version of the SDK, by using the following command:

 When you connect to a MPC node with the SDK, it is important that the version of the SDK matches the version of the MPC node.
-You can see the actual version of an MPC node in the demo TSM using this Linux command:
+If the MPC node has the URL

 If the returned version is for example